Republicans praise Sanders’s criticisms of Democrats’ climate and health legislation

 “I have obviously deep concerns about the wisdom of opening up millions of acres of water inland of fossil fuel drilling, which is exactly the opposite of what we've got to do,” he told reporters.
 “If we're going to be effective in combating climate change.”

-Mr Sanders defended Republicans parroting his criticisms of the legislation when he spoke to The Independent after leaving the Senate floor.
+Mr Sanders defended Republicans parroting his criticism of the legislation when he spoke to The Independent after leaving the Senate floor.

 “What they retweeted was accurate, that's fine,” he said.
 “Look, the truth is the truth.”